Philippines digs graves after typhoon kills hundreds

 In Cagayan de Oro, further east along Mindanao's north coast, officials moved hundreds of unclaimed bodies to a sanitary landfill for a mass burial after residents complained of the stench.

-"They (local officials) have to bury these decomposing bodies because they could no longer be recognised and they're avoiding a potential outbreak of disease," Ramos said.
+"They (local officials) have to bury these decomposing bodies because they could no longer be recognized and they're avoiding a potential outbreak of disease," Ramos said.

 Vicente Emano, mayor of Cagayan de Oro, said officials were planning to put some bodies into refrigerated trucks until law enforcement agencies identify the dead through fingerprints and DNA tests.